 |3||Employer specific work permit||

-Cost of living in Canada: The standard of living in Canada is quite high.
-So, international students should plan their budget carefully before embarking on their journey of studying in Canada in order to avoid spending more than they ought to.
+Canada is known for its exceptional quality of life.
+International students should plan their budget carefully before embarking on their journey of studying in Canada.
 The cost of living abroad mostly involves housing rent or hostel fees, food, travel, phone calls, internet, clothing, and other miscellaneous expenses.
 Given below is the average estimate of expenses incurred by international students in Canada on a monthly basis.

 Average Monthly Expenses in Canada for Students